-Now’s the time to find the best cheap skateboard deals.
+Now’s the time to shop for the best cheap skateboard deals.
 Nnew models are arriving and in stock and older models are available at closeout prices.
 We’ve done the searching for you for a varied selection of traditional and electric-powered skateboards.
 If you’re shopping for the best skateboard deals, check here often because we’ll update this list regularly.

 Skateboards are like bicycles in their variety and range of prices.
 You can find a cheap skateboard deal for less than $50 that may be fine for very casual use or just to find out if you enjoy using it.
 If your use expands to regular touring, cruising, learning tricks, or daily commuting, however, you’ll want to upgrade.
 It’s not hard to spend up to four figures on a skateboard, especially if you’re looking at electric-powered boards or custom components for a conventional board.
 The factors below are a starting point to use when you get ready to find your next skateboard deal.